 Field-hunting tip

-Look in dolomite rocks country — that is the host setting where twinnite typically forms.
+Look in dolomite rocks country, the host setting where twinnite typically forms.
 If you start seeing sartorite, baumhauerite, galena in float, you are in the right ground.
 Field specimens usually show a acicular crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.